 Second, making the sign of the cross is a nearly universal Christian tradition, embraced by most churches in the East and West, including many Protestant and Methodist churches.
 John Wesley made the sign of the cross and instructed Methodists to do the same, even after they formally separated from the Church of England.
 For example, in his rite for infant baptism, included in his Sunday Service for the Methodists in North America, Wesley instructs, “the Minister shall make a cross upon the infant’s forehead.”

 Last year, while I was transitioning between churches, I visited Anglican, Lutheran, and Eastern Orthodox congregations.
 All made the sign of the cross throughout their worship, and I was happy to join them (when in Rome, do as the Romans do).
 I have several conservative Methodist friends who sign themselves in private prayer, and find it very meaningful.
+One of my pastor friends traces a cross over his children every morning and says to them, “You are in Christ.”

 Piety